 For the warm and hot months, we own 2 sit-on-top plastic kayaks with several life jackets that you are welcome to use on our local reservoir lakes, Sand Hollow State Park or Quail Creek State Park.
 If you have an international or US driver's license, we can lend you our little old truck to carry the kayaks.
 If you have a trailer hitch, we have an 8-foot open cargo trailer to haul the kayaks.
 The settings are beautiful and the water is pretty warm.
 It's a nice change to get out on the water.
 The sand is red!
-We usually have a state parks pass you can borrow to visit for free, and there is even a primitive camping area for about $20 or less per night.
+We usually have a state parks pass you can borrow to visit for free, and there is even a primitive camping area for about $35 per night.

 Southern Utah is known worldwide for its incredible yet accessible beauty and pleasant weather.
 Drive times: we are just 5 minutes from a soccer park with a splash pad for the kids, 5-15 minutes from easy-to-difficult local hiking & biking, 45 minutes from Zion National Park, 2.5 hours from Bryce Canyon National Park and 3 to 5 hours from the Grand Canyon.
 You can buy a 1-year National Parks Pass that will allow you to enter EVERY national park and monument for just $80 per carload.
 It's an amazing deal and available to anyone.